nikkNizz/Drawish/README.md

 In the panel that appears above the drawing area you can choose attributes.
 Do not use transparent color to draw.
 Use white color to erase.

+#### Text
+Click the [text] button, and click a point in the drawing area.
+The text area will be displayed and can be moved as desired.
+The text options are displayed at the top.
+Click the [DRAW] button to actually print the text, then move the text area to continue printing text.
+Or disable the function by clicking the left button again.

 #### Fill / Fill inside black
 Click the [fill] button and click on the